 Curiosity: Steffanie is rarely without a small collection of books, podcasts or other sources of information.
 Current interests include resilience, positive and adaptive psychology and neuropsychology.
 She is particularly interested in memoirs and other stories of those who have faced adversity with spirit and grace.

 Creativity: Trained in photography, Steffanie uses arts and media in psychotherapy.
 She believes creativity and imagination are building blocks to problem solving and resilience.
 Her images have appeared in group shows both locally and nationally.
+Her images can be viewed on Instagram @steffaniealexander

 Pets: Steffanie is often accompanied to work by her small spaniel Jackson.
-Many clients and colleagues remember Jack’s older brother, Biscuit who was a therapy dog and regular at the office.